TariniSharma/deployedvcs/README.md

 # deployedvcs

-## basic local machine stream taking
+## basic application where user can see local stream